paulipa/sico-wiki/rules-and-requirements.md

 title: Rules and Requirements
 description:
 published: true
-date: 2020-10-05T16:52:18.979Z
+date: 2020-10-06T07:42:04.249Z
 tags:
 editor: markdown
 dateCreated: 2020-10-05T14:09:14.826Z
 ---

 # Goals
-The primary goal of the LinkNet program is to create an community where each different type of player are able to enjoy the game and pursuit the goals they have set for them.
+The primary goal of the LinkNet program is to create a community where each different type of player are able to enjoy the game and pursuit the goals they have set for them.

 Our other goals are:
-- To create a community of players that would have fun and interact with each other’s while playing the game despite their real life divergences.
+- To create a community of players that would have fun and interact with each other’s while playing the game despite their real-life divergences.
 - To provide a friendly and mature community that respects all types of players despite their in-game orientations.
 - To help individual members to find active corporations that suit their personal game play needs in EVE Online
 - To help corporations provide content across of the whole coalition and help them pursuit their own goals

 # Behaviour and communication rules
-As EVE is an addicting and compelling game sometimes the real life ideologies or beliefs easily find their way into the game which may cause clashes between different types of players.
+As EVE is an addicting and compelling game sometimes the real-life ideologies or beliefs easily find their way into the game which may cause clashes between different types of players.

 In order to keep our community of thousands of players as a friendly and a nice place to play we have set some ground rules that apply on each member within the partner corporations.
 With these rules we are trying to keep our focus on EVE and on enjoying the game with players from all over the world with all types of ideologies.

 ## Banned Topics
 **The following topics are banned in all community channels** including but not limited to in-game channels, corporation channel, forums, homepage, discord and any other voice communication programs.
 - All racists, sexists, homophobic and topics alike.
-- All real life politics, religious topics and sexual orientations.
+- All real-life politics, religious topics and sexual orientations.
 - All personal attacks, finger pointing or public shaming.
-- Pushing/advertising of all personal agendas, ideologies or non community related activites across the community channels to other members without proper approval.
+- Pushing/advertising of all personal agendas, ideologies or non-community related activities across the community channels to other members without proper approval.

 ## Prohibited actions against all players
 While we do understand that in the heat of a battle you most often want to smack talk a bit.
 That is completely fine as long as you keep it mature and don’t overshoot.
-Since EVE is a social game we want to make sure that also the players around us are enjoying the game.
-For this reason the following rules applies on your general attitude of being nice
+Since EVE is a social game, we want to make sure that also the players around us are enjoying the game.
+For this reason, the following rules applies on your general attitude of being nice
-- **You are bint by EVE Online EULA** no matter what you do.
-EULA includes some pretty basic stuff such as: You may not submit any content to any chat room or other public forum within the Game that is harassing, abusive, threatening, harmful, obscene, libelous or defamatory, encourages conduct that could constitute a criminal offense or give rise to civil liabilities, or is unlawful in any other way, including without limitation the submission of content that infringes on a third-party’s intellectual property rights.
+- **You are bound by EVE Online EULA** no matter what you do.
+EULA includes some pretty basic stuff such as: You may not submit any content to any chat room or other public forum within the Game that is harassing, abusive, threatening, harmful, obscene, libellous or defamatory, encourages conduct that could constitute a criminal offense or give rise to civil liabilities, or is unlawful in any other way, including without limitation the submission of content that infringes on a third-party’s intellectual property rights.
 - **You are prohibited to do personal attacks** against any players in EVE.
-Smach talk is allowed.
+Smack talk is allowed.
-- **No toxic behavior** in any situations
+- **No toxic behaviour** in any situations
-- **All real life threats** are taken extremely serious by CCP and will get you permanently banned rather easy.
+- **All real-life threats** are taken extremely serious by CCP and will get you permanently banned rather easy.
 Keep your head cool as you don’t want to lose your characters for yelling someone to choke on a bag of dicks.
 - **No Real Money Trade (RMT)** of any type.

 ## Prohibited actions against community members